chef27615/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - Document Object Model,

 2. What is an event?

+    - user action to the HTML element

 3. What is an event listener?

+    - bridge allow DOM to react to the user HTML input

 4. Why would we convert a NodeList into an Array?

+    - gain additional methods which are not availiable to the NodeList

 5. What is a component?

+    - a modular built part which can be drop into any project with minimun code changes.

 ### Git Set up